USCbiostats/slurmR/README.md

 ## Funding

-Supported by National Cancer Institute Grant \#1P01CA196596.
+With project is supported by the National Cancer Institute, Grant
+\#1P01CA196596.

 Computation for the work described in this paper was supported by the University of Southern California’s Center for High-Performance